natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-14-portfolio-red-bull.md

 description: Animated elements showcased for the Red Bull sales team's national gathering, enhancing engagement and presentation quality.
 emoji: 🥤
 tags:
-  - 🔋 Beverages
+  - 🎨 Creativity
-  - 📈 Sales
+  - 🌐 Blogging
-  - 🤝 Teamwork
+  - 🏆 Success
 haiku: |
   Energy and drive,
   Gathering for the goal,